Lucky Bluebird: The Power of Believing

 Psychologist Dr. Richard Wiseman (who we must assume to be—ahem—a wise man, one who had a bit of luck himself in the surname game) agrees.

-Dr. Wiseman writes in that being a lucky person is just a matter of perspective.
+Dr. Wiseman writes in his book “The Luck Factor” that being a lucky person is just a matter of perspective.
 He studied people who were lucky and not lucky over eight years and found that those who adjusted their attitudes, and thus their actions increased their happiness, confidence, and success.

 He says that believing you’re lucky makes you try harder because you know there’s a good outcome.
 Those who don’t believe they are lucky quit before they can find success because they don’t believe they will find it.